Customize incident layouts in Cortex XSOAR to view relevant information.

 Define section properties.

 You can determine how a section in the layout appears in the layout.
 For example, does the section include the section header or not.
 You can also configure the fields to appear in rows or as cards.
 For example, if you know that some of the field values will be very long, you are better off using rows.
 If you know that the field values are short, you might want to use cards so you can fit more fields in a section.
+If a field label is very long, you can select to wrap the label so that you can see the full name of the field.

 Select the section, click and then click Edit section settings.